Make Our Funds Achieve More!

 There is money to do what is needed, and there are unexplored future partnerships to be created to deliver on a commitment to serve our children through excellence in customer service in great schools in their communities.

-I believe that special education students are already underserved, and there’s not enough funding allocated to support special education.
+I believe that special education students are woefully underserved, and that there’s not enough funding allocated to support special education.
 I first plan to increase community input to provide special education parents and teachers the rightful opportunities to work collaboratively with myself and my colleagues to develop an effective plan to support special educators, students, and families.
 The special education crisis is an equity issue.
 Right now our most vulnerable communities are disproportionately impacted by the special education crisis as those that have the funds can often spend the time to fight for their children while our most vulnerable families where parents work multiple jobs may not have that luxury.
 For this current budget, the county government cut special education funding while increasing the amount of already bloated mid level administration spending from what the BOE proposed.
 In the past we have cut paraeducators instead of Central office.
 It is time to reverse that.
 We must also work to ensure our special education educators have the tools and training they need to be successful.
+That is one of the most effective ways to help our special education educators in this tough fiscal climate.

 I am also committed to prioritizing Special Education reforms that ensure productive transitions from high school into the real world.